Skip to main content

 Determine Which Assets to Depreciate

-Your product catalog consists of items that you sell.
-Certain Inventory items that are sold may be considered current assets while others you may retain ownership of and may be considered fixed assets.
+Your Product Catalog consists of items that you sell.
+Certain Inventory items that are sold may be considered current assets, while others you retain ownership of may be considered fixed assets.

-On the product in your catalog you can use straight-line depreciation to enable automated depreciation calculations.
+In the Product Catalog, you can use straight-line depreciation to enable automated depreciation calculations.

 • Year or Month

-• Salvage Value ( value after all depreciation has been fully expensed)
+• Salvage Value: the value after all depreciation has been fully expensed

 Depreciation Transactions